John S. Cullen, MD, FAAFP

 Throughout his career, Cullen has received several awards.
 In 2010, he was a finalist for the AAFP’s Family Physician of the Year award.
 He received the Alaska AFP’s Family Physician of the Year award in 2008.

 Cullen earned his Bachelor of Science degree in molecular and cell biology from the University of California, San Diego.
-He earned his medical degree from the University of Arizona College of Medicine, Tucson.
+He earned his medical degree from the University of Arizona College of Medicine–Tucson.
 Cullen completed his residency at the Stanislaus Family Medicine Residency Program in Modesto, California, in 1994.
-Cullen is board certified by the American Board of Family Medicine.
+Cullen is board certified by the American Board of Family Medicine and has the AAFP Degree of Fellow, an earned degree awarded to family physicians for distinguished service and continuing medical education.